MarcinKilarski/Interactive-Website-Performance-Report/README.md

 - Removed page descriptions from all pages
 - Added "Prepared with 'heart-icon' by YourCompanyName" in the footer of every page as a small branding accent
 - Decreased page side margins
-- Creating four variations of the report to avoid showing charts with no data
+- Creating report variations for specific use cases to avoid showing charts with no data
 - Tens of smaller improvements were made to the layout and charts

 ### Version 1.1